-Bank of Scotland has been appointed to act as account bank and servicer of the mortgage book on behalf of the Company.
-The Company uses the Bank of New York Mellon to provide all corporate services in respect of the Notes in issue.
+Bank of Scotland plc has been appointed to act as account bank and servicer of the mortgage book on behalf of the Company.
+The Company uses Bank of New York Mellon to provide all corporate services in respect of the Notes in issue.

 The Company is exposed to the risk of failure to comply with changes to applicable statutory and regulatory requirements.
-During 2022, it was identified that the Company had not been fully compliant with listing requirements as it had not been uploading financial statements to the London Stock Exchange's National Storage Mechanism.
-This has been rectified and the Company is now fully compliant.
-To mitigate this risk going forward the Company now undertakes systematic horizon scanning to identify and ensure compliance with any future changes.
+To mitigate such risks the Company undertakes systematic horizon scanning to identify and ensure compliance with any future changes.